Bug report #8165

 Traceback (most recent call last): File "/Applications/QGIS_2.0-dev.app/Contents/MacOS/../Resources/python/plugins/GdalTools/GdalTools.py", line 333, in doInfo d = Info( self.iface ) File "/Applications/QGIS_2.0-dev.app/Contents/MacOS/../Resources/python/plugins/GdalTools/tools/doInfo.py", line 45, in __init__ BasePluginWidget.__init__( self, self.iface, "gdalinfo" ) File "/Applications/QGIS_2.0-dev.app/Contents/MacOS/../Resources/python/plugins/GdalTools/tools/widgetPluginBase.py", line 39, in __init__ self.base = BaseDialog( iface.mainWindow(), iface, self, self.windowTitle(), commandName) File "/Applications/QGIS_2.0-dev.app/Contents/MacOS/../Resources/python/plugins/GdalTools/tools/dialogBase.py", line 49, in __init__ Utils.setProcessEnvironment(self.process) File "/Applications/QGIS_2.0-dev.app/Contents/MacOS/../Resources/python/plugins/GdalTools/tools/GdalTools_utils.py", line 827, in setProcessEnvironment elif not QString( envval ).split( sep ).contains( val, Qt.CaseInsensitive ): NameError: global name 'QString' is not defined Python version: 2.7.2 (default, Oct 11 2012, 20:14:37) [GCC 4.2.1 Compatible Apple Clang 4.0 (tags/Apple/clang-418.0.60)]

-#7 Updated by Giovanni Manghi over 6 years ago
+#7 Updated by Giovanni Manghi about 8 years ago

 Giuseppe Sucameli wrote: